gitlabhq/omnibus-gitlab/doc/package-information/README.md

 The omnibus-gitlab package is bundled with all dependencies which GitLab requires in order to function correctly.

+## Defaults

+The omnibus-gitlab package requires various configuration to get the components in working order.
+If the configuration is not provided, the package will use the default values assumed in the package.

+These defauts are noted in the package [defaults document](defaults.md).

 ## Checking the versions of bundled software

 Once the omnibus-gitlab package is installed, all versions of the bundled